Digital Sustainability in IT & Telecommunications

 🏢 Data Centers: The Invisible Giants

-Cloud storage isn’t “in the cloud”—it’s in massive facilities consuming megawatts:
+Cloud storage isn’t “in the cloud”—it’s in massive giant-tech owned facilities consuming megawatts:

 • 2% of global electricity powers data centers worldwide